unfamily/Replication-AE2-Bridge/src/main/resources/assets/rep_ae2_bridge/ae2guide/rep_intro/repae2bridge.md

 The RepAE2Bridge is a component that connects the AE2 ME system with the Replication matter network, providing seamless integration between the two systems.

-## ATTENTION PLEASE AT THE VERSION OF MOD 1.20.1 HAS A BUG

-Place the matter pipe first and the bridge afterwards to avoid crashes, it seems to be an internal problem of Repliaction I cannot solve.

 ## Features

 The bridge acts as a translator between the two systems, allowing Replication matter data to be accessible within the AE2 ME system and vice versa.